aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docx-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCX to PPSX or Online App" h2="Export DOCX to PPSX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting a document from one format to another is a common requirement in many organizations.
+For example, a DOCX file may need to be converted to PPSX format for presentation purposes.
+This is especially true for organizations that use Microsoft Office applications for their daily operations.

+<h2>How Aspose.Total Helps for DOCX to PPSX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCX to PPSX conversion while using two of it's APIs.
-Load your DOCX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCX to PPSX.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOCX file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation in PPSX format.
+This process is simple and efficient, and can be used to quickly convert DOCX to PPSX.

+Aspose.Total for C++ is a comprehensive suite of APIs that can be used to automate a wide range of file-related tasks.
+It is easy to use and provides a powerful set of features that can be used to automate the conversion of DOCX to PPSX.
+It is a great choice for organizations that need to quickly and efficiently convert DOCX to PPSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}